Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Forces mediated by gradients of the cross-correlation energy

 namely by the gradient ("curvature")

 of the spacetime-like field term in Eqs. (\ref{eq108}) and (\ref{eq112}).
 The change of the particle motion corresponds to changes in the properties of the spacetime-like field term, which, in turn, changes the straightest-possible paths that the first particle will follow without presence of the non-quantum or quantum unit-field of the second particle.
-The gradient "curvature" (\ref{eq114}) of the spacetime-like field term (\ref{eq113}) is caused by the presence of the second particle (unit-field).
+The gradient "curvature" (\ref{eq114}) of the spacetime-like field term (\ref{eq113}) is caused by the presence of the energy-momentum of matter of the second particle (unit-field).
 Without presence of the second particle, the gradient "curvature" (\ref{eq114}) of the spacetime-like field term (\ref{eq113}) is zero, and the first particle moves freely (${d {\mathbf{p}_1}}/{d {t}}=0$).
-The change of the properties of the spacetime-like field term (\ref{eq113}) can be considered as the change of the gradient ("curvature") (\ref{eq114}) of the spacetime-like field term (\ref{eq113}).
-Some physicists say that the particles "tell" the spacetime-like field term how to curve; the spacetime-like field term "tells" the particle how to move.
+The change of the properties of the spacetime-like field term (\ref{eq113}) can be considered as the change of the gradient ("curvature") (\ref{eq114}) of the spacetime-like field term.
+Some physicists say that the massive bodies "tell" the spacetime how to "curve"; the spacetime term "tells" the bodies how to move.
+In the present model, the particles "tell" the spacetime-like field term (\ref{eq113}) how to "curve", and the spacetime-like field term "tells" the particles how to move.
 Mathematically, the general relativity replaces the gravitational potential of classical physics by a symmetric rank-two field tensor.
-In the present model, the gradient ("curvature") of the cross-correlation energy is also viewed rather as a symmetric rank-two field tensor than the gravitational potential of classical physics.
+In the present model, the gradient ("curvature") of the cross-correlation energy is also viewed rather as a symmetric rank-two field tensor than the gravitational potential of Newton's mechanics.
 The force (\ref{eq108}) corresponds to the attractive gravitational force if the gradient ("curvature") of the cross-correlation energy of the two unit-fields (particles) is positive.
 The force (\ref{eq108}) corresponds to the repulsive gravitational force, if such a force does exist, in the case of the negative gradient of the cross-correlation energy.
 Although the cross-correlation mechanism {\it{compare well}} with the Newton and Einstein mechanisms of gravitation forces, the cross-correlation energy-mass is the {\it{nonexistent energy-mass}} in both the classical physics and Einstein general relativity.
 It should be stressed again that the above-presented analysis does not depend on the kind of the cross-correlating fields.